jimxshaw/jimxshaw.github.io/_posts/2017-06-03-interview-questions-01.md

 - Code on Demand: A server can extend or customize client functionality by transferring executable code.
 - Uniform Interface: The API and API consumers share one single technical interface such as URI, HTTP methods and HTTP media types.

-I'll dive deeper in a future blog post dedicated to REST.
+I'll write a future blog post dedicated to REST that provides more detail.

 ### 7. What's an API resource?
 Describe its connection to routing